Direct spatiotemporal imaging of carriers reveals a long-lived bulk photovoltaic mechanism: Results

 We first perform pump-probe measurements where the pump and probe overlap in space ($\Delta x = \Delta y$ = 0), varying only the time delay $\Delta t$.
-The results show slow decay with a relaxation time of at least 160 ps, see Fig.\ \ref{fig:1}b.
+The results show slow decay with a first relaxation time of at least 100 ps, see Fig.\ \ref{fig:1}b.
+The substantial signal before $\Delta t$ = 0, indicates that overall relaxation takes longer than the 13 ns delay between subsequent pump pulses in the pulse train.
 Additional time-resolved photoluminescence measurements (\ref{fig:ext3}a) confirm that photogenerated charges are long-lived, as the signal decays biexponentially with time constants of 4.2 and 20.2 ns.
-We also verify that the transient reflectivity increases linearly with incident pump power, see \ref{fig:ext4}b.
-These results indicate that the transient reflectivity profiles represent carrier density profiles and do not include nonlinear effects. \\
+We also verify that the transient reflectivity increases linearly with incident pump power, see \ref{fig:ext4}b, which means that the transient reflectivity profiles directly represent carrier density profiles and do not include nonlinear effects. \\

 We now examine the spatial distribution of the photo-generated carriers.
 Figure \ref{fig:1}c shows a two-dimensional transient reflectivity map $\Delta R$ ($\Delta x, \Delta y$), where we scan the probe pulses along the in-plane $(\Delta x, \Delta y)$-directions.
 The map is clearly asymmetric along the $\Delta x$-direction, which corresponds to the direction of the in-plane component of the ferroelectric polarization.
 In contrast, the map is symmetric along the $\Delta y$-direction, which is perpendicular to the in-plane component of the polarization.
-To verify that the asymmetry along the polar axis is not an artifact coming from \textit{e.g.}\ a crystal miscut, we measure two spatial line scans along the x-axis, Figure \ref{fig:1}d, where we rotated the crystal by \ang{180}.
-Both line scans show clear asymmetry, correlated with the macroscopic orientation of the crystal, thus confirming the directional dependence of photogenerated charge spreading, linked to the polarization direction.
+To verify that the asymmetry along the polar axis is not an artifact coming from \textit{e.g.}\ a crystal tilt, we measure two spatial line scans along the x-axis, where we rotated the crystal by \ang{180}, see Figure \ref{fig:1}d.
+Both line scans show clear asymmetry, correlated with the macroscopic orientation of the crystal, thus confirming the directional dependence of photogenerated charge spreading, dictated by the polarization direction.
 The transient reflectivity map and the line-cuts in Fig.\ \ref{fig:1} correspond to a pump-probe time delay $\Delta t$ of 13 ns, which is more than three orders of magnitude longer than the sub-picosecond duration of either shift or ballistic photocurrent effects.
-This suggests the presence of a long-lived asymmetric transport mechanism that is not solely due to the cooling of hot carriers. \\
+This suggests the presence of a long-lived asymmetric transport mechanism. \\